 How do new NJ online sportsbooks get approval to launch?

 In New Jersey and other states, new online sportsbooks are required to partner with an existing brick and mortar casino licensed and operating within the state.
 They can also partner with one of the three horse racing tracks in the state.
+Each of the already existing gambling facilities can partner with up to three different online sportsbooks .

-New NJ online sports betting features
+New NJ sportsbook betting features

 With so many choices, the reasons to try out new online sportsbooks in New Jersey might escape some bettors.
-The NJ sports betting market is very competitive, and new NJ sportsbooks are always innovating new ways of betting, offering special features and adding other benefits that set their apps apart.
+The sports betting market is very competitive, and new NJ sportsbooks are always innovating new ways of betting, offering special features and adding other benefits that set their apps apart.

 - Same Game Parlay – a low-risk, high-reward bet that consists of stacking up multiple outcomes within a single game that must all come true to win the bet.